AlexisMolinaMR/MedImageGAN/README.md

 ### DCGAN

 A DCGAN is a specific flavor of GAN dedicated to image generation.
 The architecture consists on a _Generator_ and a _Discriminator_ built upon four 2d convolutional layers.
+It was first described by _Radford et. al._ in this [paper](https://arxiv.org/pdf/1511.06434.pdf).
+The _Discriminator_ in build out of strided convolutions, batch normalization layers and uses Leaky Relu activations.
+Originally, the input size of the images is 64 and it is already set to process color images (3x64x64).
+The _Generator_ differs from the _Discriminator_ in the convolutional layers, which are transposed.
+It has as an input a random vector sampled from a normal distribution which will be transformed by adversarial training into an RGB image of the selected shape.

 ![alt text](https://www.researchgate.net/publication/331282441/figure/download/fig3/AS:729118295478273@1550846756282/Deep-convolutional-generative-adversarial-networks-DCGAN-for-generative-model-of-BF-NSP.png)

 ### SNGAN

 This gan is identical to DCGAN but implements _Spectral Normalization_ to deal with the issue of exploding gradients in the _Discriminator_.
+This implementation will be explained later on with more detail.

 ### 128x128 & 256x256 image generation